moby/moby/docs/installation/debian.md

 ### Update your apt repository

-Docker's `apt` repository contains Docker 1.7.1 and higher.
-To set `apt` to use from the new repository:
+Docker's `APT` repository contains Docker 1.7.1 and higher.
+To set `APT` to use from the new repository:

  1. If you haven't already done so, log into your machine as a user with `sudo` or `root` privileges.